HPC - Arnold’s cat map

 To probe further

 What is the minimum recurrence time of image cat1024.pgm of size \(1024 \times 1024\)?
-Since there is no general formula, to answer this question we need to iterate the cat map and stop as soon as we get an image that is equal to the original one.
+To answer this question we need to iterate the cat map and stop as soon as we get back the initial image.

-To see how it works, let us suppose that we know that one particular pixel of the image, say \((x_1, y_1)\), has minimum recurrence time equal to 15.
-This means that after 15 iterations of the cat map, the pixel at coordinates \((x_1, y_1)\) will return to its starting position.
+It turns out that there is a smarter way, that does not even require an input image but only its size \(N\).
+To understand how it works, let us suppose that we know that one particular pixel of the image, say \((x_1, y_1)\), has minimum recurrence time 15.
+This means that after 15 iterations, the pixel at coordinates \((x_1, y_1)\) will return to its starting position.
+Suppose that another pixel of coordinates \((x_2, y_2)\) has minimum recurrence time 21.
+How many iterations of the cat map are required to have both pixels back to their original positions?

 The answer is \(105\), which is the least common multiple (LCM) of 15 and 21.
 From this observation we can devise the following algorithmn for computing the minimum recurrence time of an image of size \(N \times N\).
 Let \(T(x,y)\) be the minimum recurrence time of the pixel of coordinates \((x, y)\), \(0 \leq x, y < N\).
 Then, the minimum recurrence time of the whole image is the least common multiple of all \(T(x, y)\).

 omp-cat-map-rectime.c contains an incomplete skeleton of a program that computes the minimum recurrence time of a square image of size \(N \times N\).
-A function that computes the LCM of two positive integers is provided therein.
 Complete the program and then produce a parallel version using the appropriate OpenMP directives.

 Table 2 shows the minimum recurrence time for some \(N\).